giorgioditizio/APTs-database/neo4j_db/README.md

 ## External source of data
 - Data related to malware, techniques, and tools is obtained using [pyattck](https://github.com/swimlane/pyattck).
-- Data related to Aliases is obtained from [MISP Threat Actor](https://github.com/MISP/misp-galaxy/blob/main/clusters/threat-actor.json).
+- Data related to Aliases is obtained from [MISP Threat Actor galaxy](https://github.com/MISP/misp-galaxy/blob/main/clusters/threat-actor.json).
 - Data related to affected versions by CVE is obtained from [NVD](https://nvd.nist.gov/)